tribbin/TagCloudSVG/README.md

 #### "attributes": [{"property": "value"},{"property": "value"}, ... ]

-* The array of properties will be set as element-attributes with the corresponding values.
+* The array of properties will be set as element-attributes with their corresponding values.